GRR vs NRR: Gross vs Net Revenue Retention Explained

 Using the same numbers:

 An NRR above 100% means your existing customer base is growing without a single new signup.
-That’s the magic number — it means you could stop acquiring customers and still grow revenue.
-For a deeper breakdown of the mechanics, read the NRR complete guide.
+That’s the magic number, it means you could stop acquiring customers and still grow revenue.
+The GRR vs NRR gap of 12.5 points here comes entirely from expansion.
+For a deeper breakdown of the mechanics behind GRR vs NRR, read the NRR complete guide.

 Why They Diverge

-The gap between GRR and NRR is your expansion engine.
+The gap in any GRR vs NRR comparison is your expansion engine.
 In the example above: GRR is 95%, NRR is 107.5%.
-The 12.5-point spread comes entirely from upgrades.
+The 12.5-point spread comes entirely from upgrades — that’s the essence of GRR vs NRR.

-Here’s where it gets dangerous.
+Here’s where GRR vs NRR gets dangerous.
 A founder who only tracks NRR might see 110% and think everything is fine.
-But if GRR is 75%, that means 25% of revenue is churning every period — and expansion is just barely compensating.
-That’s a treadmill, not a business.
+But if GRR is 75%, that means 25% of revenue is churning every period, and expansion is just barely compensating.
+That’s a treadmill, not a business — and it’s the reason a proper GRR vs NRR check matters.

-The divergence tells you different things at different stages:
+The GRR vs NRR divergence tells you different things at different stages:

-At <€10k MRR, GRR matters more.
+At <€10k MRR, GRR matters more in any GRR vs NRR review.
 You don’t have enough customers to generate meaningful expansion.
 If your base is churning at 10%+/month, no upgrade path will save you.
 Focus on product-market fit and reducing churn first.
 Check the churn guide for a full framework.

-At €10k–€50k MRR, both matter equally.
+At €10k–€50k MRR, both sides of GRR vs NRR matter equally.
 You should have enough customers to see expansion patterns.
-If GRR is above 90% but NRR is below 100%, you have a pricing or packaging problem — people stay but never upgrade.
+If GRR is above 90% but NRR is below 100%, you have a pricing or packaging problem, people stay but never upgrade.

-At €50k+ MRR, NRR becomes the growth lever.
+At €50k+ MRR, the NRR side of GRR vs NRR becomes the growth lever.
 Your base is stable enough that expansion revenue drives compounding growth.
 The best SaaS companies at this stage have NRR above 120%.

 Optimization Priority Framework